AmpereComputing/Jetson-on-Ampere/README.md

 ```

 ## Training a YoloV8 model on Workstation
-TODO: finish step "Install and runnin Yolov8 on Workstation container"
+First finish the above step in "Install and runnin Yolov8 on Workstation container"

 For the last step of installing YOLO's required packages:
 Alternatively, if you want to specify the versions to match the package versions on Jetson: